Lighter Side

 Allora.
 Reluctantly you push on and rather quickly descend into town three of five, Corniglia, the one town that doesn’t have beach access.
 This my friends is the perfect time for lunch.
 Right about now, you’ve convinced yourself that this trek, while a little hard, is nothing!
 I got this!
 Let’s have lunch!
 Or at least, I did.
 We found a great restaurant in the center of town, ate well, drank some wine and relaxed in the Ligurian sun until finally at last we headed back out to the trail.

-Good thing you enjoyed that morning espresso, the cocktail with amazing views and the lunch with typical Italian style.
+Good thing you enjoyed that after lunch espresso, the cocktail with amazing views and the lunch with typical Italian style.
 Because now you’re going to pay for it.

 You take a turn and head up.
 I simply can’t describe the up.
 It’s up to the 10th degree.
 You go straight up.
 And Up.
 To the point of praying the rosary that a flat is coming.
 Up and up.
 Trust me, you won’t enjoy this part.
 And when you sort of get to the top, there is a great chance you’ll get lost which will add even more to the torture.
 Pay close attention to the two red spray paint lines and try the best you can to follow the trail, because the afternoon sun is hot and the drinks and food have kicked in a bit and now you’re just doing step by step, up and up until suddenly you reach heaven on Earth.
 You arrive at vineyards impossibly cut into the hillside where they have been growing wine the same way for centuries.
 You transverse them, feeling wobbly like one misstep you may plummet down the impossibly steep hillside while thinking both this is the most beautiful hike in the world,” and “holy mother of God, I’m going to trip and fall and end up a carcass amid the vines.
 Both are reasonably true, so watch your step, until finally, mercilessly, you go down and down until you arrive to town four, Manrolla.